 It’s Not Just About the Carnival in Rio

 Even if you came to party, it would be a tragic to ignore the other attractions that Rio has to offer as well.
-The beaches in the southern district of the city are truly world-class and a trip to the Carnival in Rio would not be complete without hiking Sugarloaf Mountain to get a panoramic view of the city.
+The beaches in the southern district of the city are truly world-class and a trip to the Carnival in Rio would not be complete without a visit to the Sugarloaf Mountain to get a panoramic view of the city or the Statue of Christ the Redeemer on Corcovado Mountain.